vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD07_DEMO.md

 14. Close the browser and the console window.
 15. On the Start menu, click the **Microsoft Edge** tile.
 16. Go to the Microsoft Azure portal at **http://portal.azure.com**.
-17. If a page appears, asking for your email address and password, type your email address and password, and then click **Sign in**.
+17. If a page appears, asking for your email address and password, enter your email address and password, and then click **Sign in**.

-     >**Note:** If during the sign-in process, a page appears asking you to choose from a list of previously used accounts, select the account you previously used, and then continue to type your credentials.
+     >**Note:** If during the sign-in process, a page appears asking you to choose from a list of previously used accounts, select the account you previously used, and then continue to enetr your credentials.

 18. If the **Windows Azure Tour** dialog box appears, close it.
 19. On the top-left side of the portal, click the **+** button.
 20. Click **Enterprise Integration**, and then click **Service Bus**.
 21. In the **CREATE A NAMESPACE** dialog box, provide the following information:

     a.
-Name: Type **ServiceBusDemo07 _YourInitials_** (Replace _YourInitials_ with your initials).
+Name: Type **ServiceBusDemo07***YourInitials* (Replace *YourInitials* with your initials).
     b.
 Pricing Tier: Select **Standard**. \
     c.
 Subscription: Select either **Free Trial** or any available subscription.